-The attacks on Russia’s LGBTQ community continue – prominent activist prosecuted
+The attacks on Russia’s LGBTQ community continue – Yulia Tsvetkova hit with fine

-Authorities in Russia have charged Yulia Tsvetkova with offences relating to pornography and gay propaganda.
+Authorities in Russia continue to persecute Yulia Tsvetkova, charging her with offences relating to pornography and gay propaganda.

 Tsvetkova, 26, is a prominent activist focusing on feminism, equality for women, and LGBTQ equality.